 With LoanMart, you will have access to your account information via a login through the main LoanMart site.
 This will keep you up to date with where you are with your payments and amounts still due on the loan.
 We even have a MOBILE APP for Google Play and ITunes!
 You can have the ease of knowing about your loan at any time 24 hours a day 7 days a week!
 Download it for Android or from the ITunes App Store on your phone.

 We strive to make the application process simple and offer a variety of payment options to make it easy to make payments on time each and every month.
 One of our biggest goals is to make sure that the repayment of the Auto Title Loan is as simple and pain-free of a process as possible.
-Once the application is complete and if a loan is approved, payment amounts will be amortized and paid back over a period of 12-36 months, depending on the terms of the loan.
 The amount borrowed is based on the current equity in the vehicle, the value of the vehicle, the ability of the borrower to repay the loan, and the law of each state, but we’ll do our best to ensure that the best deal is obtainable from a valuable investment.

 With LoanMart, paying off an online title loan can be extremely easy because there are no prepayment penalties so the borrower can pay off the loan as early as they would like.
 If the borrower pays the lender back early then there will be significantly less interest accrued.
 The payments on an Auto Title Loan are amortized which means that when a borrower is paying off the title loan they are paying down both the interest and the principle.
 This means that no balloon payments are involved.